joelek/bonsai/readme.md

 #### Attribute

-An attribute may be set for the element through the `attribute(key, value?)` method.
+An attribute may be get for the element through the `attribute(key)` method.

 * The `key` argument must be used to specify the attribute key.

+An attribute may be set for the element through the `attribute(key, value)` method.

+* The `key` argument must be used to specify the attribute key.
-* The `value` argument may be used to specify the attribute value.
+* The `value` argument must be used to specify the attribute value.

-The attribute with the given `key` may be removed by omitting the `value` argument.
+The attribute with the given `key` may be removed from the element by explicitly specifying the `value` argument as undefined.

+The `class` attribute will automatically be parsed and serialized as an array of class names.
+The `style` attribute will automatically be parsed and serialized as a record of style properties.

 #### Listener